-- Recipients are required to enroll and maintain full-time status during the semester. - Scholarships can be received for a maximum of six semesters. - Scholarships apply to direct institutional fees only (tuition, room and board, and educational supplies).
-Students do not receive cash refunds from service scholarships.
-Recipients with a credit balance after assessment of institutional fees are able to utilize the credit at the campus bookstore for necessary educational supplies (textbooks, workbooks, etc.) to be used by the scholarship recipient only.
+Academic scholarships are applied to direct institutional fees only (tuition, room and board, fees, and required educational supplies).
+Students do not receive cash refunds from institutional scholarships.
+Recipients with a credit balance on an institutional scholarship after assessment of institutional charges are able to utilize the credit amount at the bookstore for necessary educational supplies (textbooks, workbooks, etc.) for the student only.